Healing from Trauma and Abuse

 Much therapy is verbally oriented.
 This is problematic for a person recovering from trauma as, in the wake of trauma, the language and emotion centers of the brain may disconnect.
 This disconnection interferes with verbal processing of traumatic memory.
 Trauma reactions are experienced in the body.
 A trauma therapist must be able to work with the body, but without touching the body, as touch can trigger trauma responses in some trauma survivors.
 Trauma initiates physiological arousal.
 If a person is unable to feel safe, they will not be able to recover from this physiological arousal.
 Their system will become overwhelmed, depleted, and may, eventually, shut down (van der Kolk, 1996).
 It is my job to make therapy a safe place to work on trauma memory, rather than a place where the trauma is re-experienced.

 I use mind-body techniques to reduce arousal, and restore a sense of safety.
 I teach clients how to process memories of the traumatic past while staying grounded in the present.
 One such technique is dual awareness, in which I coach my clients to stay in touch with the experiencing self in the present while using the observing self to process the feelings associated with the trauma (van der Kolk, et al, 1996; Rothschild, 2000).
+I use the eight step protocol of EMDR to help clients build inner resources and process disturbing memories so that the mind's natural healing power can restore a sense of health and well-being.
 But therapy is not just about recovering from the past.
 I work with clients on creative strategies to recover a sense of meaning, and empowerment so that they can live with peace in the present and with hope for the future.